Guests always say that housing is their No. 1 need, and at St. Francis House we meet that need through our Next Step Housing program.

-Next Step Housing is a supportive leased-housing community providing permanent sober housing for people who have experienced homelessness.
+Next Step Housing is a Housing First community providing low-barrier, permanent supportive housing to individuals who have experienced homelessness.
 Residents benefit from the assistance of professional case managers who provide individual supports to help residents live successfully in permanent housing long-term.
 They partner with residents to support their overall well-being and recovery, connect to community resources, stabilize income sources, and develop the life skills required for community reintegration and independence.

-Next Step occupies floors 7, 8, 9, and 10 of St. Francis House, offering 56 Single Resident Occupancy rooms.
+Next Step occupies floors 7, 8, 9, and 10 of St. Francis House, offering 56 furnished single occupancy rooms.
 Each floor houses both men and women and features a shared kitchen, bathrooms, and dining and community areas.
 Two of the four floors are handicapped accessible.
 The program also houses a fitness room, computer room, library, and crafts room for the use of all program residents.
 Residents also are welcome to access breakfast and lunch served daily on the first floor of St. Francis House.

 Each Next Step resident creates a service plan that meets their unique needs.
-They participate in individual case management and floor meetings as well as monthly community meetings.
-Residents have no curfew and are welcome to have guests during the day and evening hours.
+They participate in individual case management, floor meetings, and monthly community meetings..
+Residents do not have a curfew and are welcome to have guests during the day and in the evening hours.

-Residents are required to actively participate in case management and support services, agree to random drug and alcohol testing, and attend mandatory meetings.
-Residents are required to pay rent, which is calculated on 30-35% of their gross income from all income sources.
+Residents with an income are required to pay rent, which is calculated on 30-35% of their gross income from all income sources.